Where to Celebrate Juneteenth in Philadelphia

 On June 19th, 1865, nearly two years after the signing of the Emancipation Proclamation, federal troops arrived in Galveston, Texas, to free the country’s remaining slaves.
 These days, we know the date as Juneteenth.
 Often referred to as “Freedom Day” or “Emancipation Day,” the holiday is marked by celebrations, games, music, and a chance to learn about African American history.

 In 2020, Pennsylvania finally added official statewide observance of Juneteenth, but Philly has been celebrating long before then.
 Philly institutions from the historic Johnson House to the African American Museum in Philadelphia are celebrating, and the parade is coming back to West Philly.
-Here’s how to honor the holiday around town.
+Here’s how to honor the holiday around town on its 160th anniversary.

 Philadelphia Juneteenth Festival at Johnson House